aburgasser/splat/README.md

 splat.plotSpectrum(sp,mdl,colors=['k','r'])
 ```

-This can be placed in a for loop or MCMC chain to do best-fit parameter determination
+This can be placed in a for loop or MCMC chain to do best-fit parameter determination.

+All of these routines have many options worth exploring, and if there are capabilities
+you need, please suggest them or contribute code.